sayik/sayik/README.md

 I see technology as a way to explore endless opportunities.
 Combining creativity with software development feels natural to me.
 I want to create tools and solutions that help people and communities grow and achieve more.

-This is my honest attempt to blend innovation and creativity, making a positive impact and accessing the exciting world of technology.
+This is my humble attempt to blend innovation and creativity, making a positive impact and accessing the exciting world of technology.

 This is my [Dharma](https://en.wikipedia.org/wiki/Dharma).